 Required Supplies/Software: You will require a basic scientific calculator to do calculations by hand.
 (This should cost no more than \$20).
-You will also require access to SPSS for assignments.
+You will also require access to the software package SPSS for assignments.

 Recommended (but not required) additional texts for supplementary assistance: